Home » Portfolios » Artist Residencies

 Charming and semi-rustic cabins and apartments contain private bedrooms and shared kitchens.
 Each two-three bedroom unit has a living room/dining room space, a fully equipped kitchen, and full bathroom.
 Artists are housed according to availability and individual working habits, preferences, and needs.
 Aside from self-identified groups, residents are given private lodging.

-Wifi is limited and not guaranteed as part of residencies.
-Most studio spaces have good wifi, while most cabins and apartments do not, due to the historic nature of the fort’s infrastructure.
+WiFi is limited and not guaranteed as part of residencies.
+Most studio spaces have good WiFi, while most cabins and apartments do not, due to the historic nature of the fort’s infrastructure.
 We’re actively working to fix this in the coming years.
+The Residency Lounge has excellent WiFi and can be reserved as needed.

 Studio spaces are in separate buildings and come in several shapes and sizes.
 Some spaces have access to sinks and wall space.
 Currently there are no studio spaces with ventilation, so the use of oil or toxic materials is discouraged.
 The program manager works with artists on a case-by-case basis to determine the best location for various projects and mediums.
-Additional fees apply for studio spaces.
+Depending on the residency program, additional fees may apply for studio spaces.
 All technical equipment or supplies must be provided by the resident.

 Meals